 - Take photos on colourful umbrella street

-Where to stay in Timisoara: I was hosted at InVerve Hostel which was amazing.
+Where to stay in Timisoara: certainly at InVerve Hostel!
 The modern, fully-equipped apartment inside a period property has dorm rooms with curtains and private sockets, plus each guest is given eye masks and earplugs by the friendly owners, Dan and Simone who personally showed me around the city!

 For a hotel option, the Mercure is easily the best in town.